 Selling educational products or services can be a profitable Shopify side hustle.
 You can offer online courses, ebooks, or tutoring services that help people learn new skills or improve their knowledge.

-(This works best when you can offer accreditation as part of your offering.)
+Tip: this side hustle works best when you can offer accreditation as part of your offering.

 7. Sell personalized products

 Selling made-to-order, personalized items can be a great Shopify side hustle, because they are more unique and stand out from more generic goods.